 FOLIAGE PATTERNS, FLOWER PRINTS, COLORS INSPIRED BY THE EARTH, THE SEA, FLOWERS AND FRUITS: NATURE IS THE KEY THEME IN MENSWEAR S/S 21

-“A moment like this can easily lead to a glorification of flawless precision of the machine – but at Ermenegildo Zegna, with respect for a humanist tradition that is profoundly Italian, we believe that the human being always sits at the center, in harmony with nature This is how artistic director Alessandro Sartori explained the vision behind his S/S 21 collection that features soft and elegant knitwear with foliage-inspired patters.
+“A moment like this can easily lead to a glorification of flawless precision of the machine – but at Ermenegildo Zegna, with respect for a humanist tradition that is profoundly Italian, we believe that the human being always sits at the center, in harmony with nature.”
+This is how artistic director Alessandro Sartori explained the vision behind his S/S 21 collection that features soft and elegant knitwear with foliage-inspired patterns.
 The brand (which turns 110 this year) celebrates a strong connection with nature, seeing it not just as a provider of resources and raw materials but also recognizing the need to preserve its richness and diversity.

-At Gucci, flower embroideries appear on a eventies-style sleeveless fur coat, a suit and a trench coat.
+At Gucci, flower embroideries appear on a seventies-style sleeveless fur coat, a suit and a trench coat.
 Volumes are fluid like water at Etro, where shirts feature beautiful flower prints, too.
-Pebbles and stones seen in rivers have inspired a print in Reese Cooper’s accessories line; the models in the brand’s show walked barefoot through a brook in wilderness, hinting at the need to reconnect with the Earth.
+Pebbles and stones seen in rivers have inspired a print in Reese Cooper’s accessories line; the models in the brand’s show walked barefoot through a brook in the wilderness, hinting at the need to reconnect with the Earth.
 His color palette comprised vivid green, orange and fruit colors.

 The world of tailoring and classic menswear explored similar topics.
 Lardini is inspired by a bamboo forest through which the sun filters, by water games, by the intensity of hues seen in flowers and birds as depicted in Oriental art.
-Roberto Collina explores earthy shades from cream to beige and is enchanted with the shades of the sky: powder blue, navy blue and sapphire.
+Roberto Collina explores earthy shades – from cream to beige – and is enchanted with the shades of the sky: powder blue, navy blue and sapphire.
 And Paoloni proposed an unlined shirt jacket, both in cotton and light linen, with paintings in a bursting color palette of summer fruits.